xso4/vndb-mirror/data/api-kana.md

 level.
 If only an ID is given, `0` is assumed for both the spoiler and tag levels.
 For example, `["tag","=","g505"]` is equivalent to `["tag","=",["g505",0,0]]`.

-*TODO: old API has a firstchar filter, do we need that?*

 ### Fields {#vn-fields}